mspencedm/Software-Dev-DnD/Characters/Dreams/DragonDream.md

 ## Fara-Quill

 You wake up in darkness.
+You see the forest and your home place that is gorgeous.
+Red dragon blows the smoke away and the village disappears.